piskoviste/pisek/docs/task-overview.md

     S ==>|Communication| J;
 ```

-Interactive task should be used when part of the input should remain hidden
+An interactive task is used when a part of the input should remain hidden
 from the contestant's solution.
-For example when it can ask questions about the input.
+For example, when it can ask questions about the input.

 #### [Interactive judge](./task-parts/interactive-judge.md)